charlie-dont-surf/BathMat/README.md

 2. Apply short term EQS values.
 Time must be in hours.
 EQSconc and TreatmentConc must be in ng/l.

 3. Use function BathMat_ShortTermModel to calculate maximum chemical quantities

+Additional code is provided below for a Long-term Model (Gillibrand and Turrell 1999).
+However, this is not functional at this time.